Dihadron Fragmentation and the Confinement Transition in Energy Correlators

 \emph{\textbf{Factorization in OPE region}} The result in \eq{jetfcn} reproduces the collinear jet function in the OPE region $\Lambda_{\rm QCD}^2/Q^2\ll z\ll 1$ presented in~\cite{Dixon:2019uzg}, where the jet function can be perturbatively computed by taking $h_j h_k$ to be partons.
 It is interesting to see if this parton level result can be derived from the $\Lambda_{\rm QCD}^2\ll Q^2 z$ limit of \eq{JetFcnDihad}.
 Based on standard collinear factorization the transverse-momentum-sensitive dihadron FFs in the limit $\Lambda_{\rm QCD}^2\ll \vec{P}_{a\perp}^2$ will refactorize as \begin{widetext}

-\end{widetext} where $C_{i\to j}$ and $C_{i\to jk}$ are given by the same matrix elements as~\eqs{singlehadQk}{dihadQk} respectively, except with hadronic states replaced by partonic states.
+\end{widetext} In the coefficient $C_{i\to jk}$, the transverse‑momentum argument, $\vec P_{j\perp}=\frac{w_j}{y_j}\,\vec P_{h_j\perp}$ denotes the transverse momentum of parton $j$ in terms of the transverse momentum $\vec P_{h_j\perp}$ of the hadron into which it fragments.
 Here $\mu'$ is the refactorization scale between the partonic coefficients $C$ and collinear FFs.
 Note that for $Q^2 z \gg \Lambda_{\rm QCD}^2$ the contact terms in the last line of \eq{dihadrefact} can still be present.
 Since angular scales of size $Q^2 z \sim \Lambda_{\rm QCD}^2$ are no longer tracked, the contact term is given by purely collinear dihadron FFs without explicit transverse momentum dependence.
 We believe this is the first presentation of the refactorization in~\eq{dihadrefact}, including its contact terms, although a similar expression for the first term can be found~\cite{Ju:2025jxi,Ceccopieri:2007ip,Zhou:2011ba}.

 The contact term is important for IRC safety of the cumulative energy correlators in the OPE region.
-After taking moments as in~\eq{jetfcn}, by the momentum sum rule of the single-hadron FFs the first term in \eq{dihadrefact} becomes $\sum_{jk} \int dw_j dw_k w_j w_k\, C_{i\to jk}(w_j,w_k,\vec{P}_{j\perp},\vec{P}_{k\perp},\mu)$ (up to transverse momentum integrals we suppress for convenience).
+After taking moments as in~\eq{jetfcn}, by the momentum sum rule of the single-hadron FFs the first term in \eq{dihadrefact} becomes $\sum_{jk} \int dw_j dw_k w_j w_k\, C_{i\to jk}(w_j,w_k,\vec{P}_{j\perp},\vec{P}_{k\perp},\mu)$ (up to transverse momentum integrals we suppress for convenience), where $C_{i\to jk}$ is given by the same matrix element as~\eq{dihadQk} with hadronic states replaced by partonic states.
 Since the sum rule is independent of $\mu'$, the $\mu'$ in $C$ disappears in this moment.
 Taking the same moment of the last term in~\eq{dihadrefact} and combining with the single-inclusive hadron contribution in~\eq{JetFcnDihad}, we find that the full contact term is

 where we used the momentum sum rule of the collinear single- and di-hadron FFs.
-We thus obtain the jet function in~\eq{jetfcn} with $h_j,h_k$ replaced with partonic states as expected in the OPE region.
+The coefficients $C_{i\to j}$ is given by the same matrix element as~\eq{singlehadQk} with hadronic states replaced by partonic states.
+We thus obtain the jet function in~\eq{jetfcn} with $h_j,h_k$ replaced with partonic states, as expected in the OPE region.
 This is consistent with the expectation that EEC is an IRC safe observable and that IR singularities cancel between the analogous two terms in partonic calculations.
 Exclusive measurements on hadronic states can introduce sensitivity to various collinear FFs organized in terms of moments of track functions as noted in~\cite{Jaarsma:2023ell,Lee:2023npz,Lee:2023tkr,Chen:2020vvp} and this is apparent from our derivation here.

 \emph{\textbf{Predicting the $Q$ dependence of $d\sigma_{\rm EEC}/dz$ for the Confinement Transition}} Although $J$ is nonperturbative in the $Q^2z \sim \Lambda_{\rm QCD}^2$ region, the jet function given in terms of dihadron FFs has a perturbative RG evolution structure